-Assistant Chief Nursing Officer, Ruby Hemphill-Crawford, is leading the charge, first in certifying UCMC as a designated baby-friendly hospital and second as ensuring that all patients, guests, faculty, and staff have a clean and dignified space to pump or breastfeed with the Mamava Suites.
+Assistant Chief Nursing Officer, Ruby Hemphill-Crawford, is leading the charge, first by certifying UCMC as a designated baby-friendly hospital, and second by ensuring that all patients, guests, faculty, and staff have a clean and dignified space to pump or breastfeed with Mamava pods.

-In celebration of National Breastfeeding Month, we connected Tommee Tippee with Ruby and her team at UC Health to donate 150 breast pumps for any new moms without financial resources.
-As Ruby says,
+In celebration of National Breastfeeding Month, we connected Tommee Tippee with Ruby and her team at UC Health to donate 150 breast pumps to new moms without financial resources.
+As Ruby says:

 We're committed to making sure that mamas have everything they need to continue breastfeeding.
 Our pods provide a dignified space to pump or breastfeed and our free mobile app empowers mamas to find those places wherever they go.